tomaztk/Python_programming/02/V. Combined Hands-On Assignment- Python Control Flow Mini-Project.md

 * Enhance the triangle pattern to be centered or inverted.
 * Add a summary at the end of each loop iteration showing which options have been run.

----

-**Let me know if you want this as a handout, with additional explanations, or as a ready-to-run script for students!**